tradle/mycloud/README.md

 npm run tail -- bot_graphql 5
 ```

-### Developing
+### Development

+#### serverless.yml

 If you modify `serverless-uncompiled.yml`, run `npm run build:yml` to preprocess it.
 Before running tests, re-run `npm run gen:localresources`

 To override variables in the yml without picking a fight with git, create a `vars.yml` file in the project root.
-See [default-vars.yml](./default-vars.yml) for which variables you can override
+See [default-vars.yml](./default-vars.yml) for which variables you can override.

+#### Code

+This project is transitioning to Typescript.
+If you're changing any `*.ts` files, be sure you have `tsc -w` running to transpile to Javascript on the fly.

 ### Destroy